May 2020 mortgage rates in California for both refinance and purchase transactions.

 Late May Update:

 The Coronavirus still dominates the news cycle as the country begins the process of opening up.
-States like Texas, Georgia, Florida and others have been open for weeks.
+States like Texas, Georgia, Florida, and others have been open for weeks.
 Overall mortgage rates have remained low during the month of May.
-In fact, mortgage rates are lower in May 2020 then they were back in April (for most types of loans).
-And this is a broad industry observation as some lenders we’re lower in April and stayed flat in May.
+In fact, mortgage rates are lower in May 2020 than they were back in April (for most types of loans).
+And this is a broad industry observation as some lenders were lower in April and stayed flat in May.

 Here are a few highlights from Powell’s speech.